 In recent years, we’ve seen piqued interest in psychedelics like Penis Envy mushrooms and LSD.
 More places are decriminalizing them and implementing medicinal regulations, and ibogaine might join them soon.

-Since Howard Lotsof’s discovery, many more people have experienced the benefits of the iboga shrub.
+Since Howard Lotsof’s discovery, multiple studies have highlighted the significant potential of the iboga shrub.
 How does it work, and how does it differ from other psychoactive substances?

 What are the primary differences between ibogaine and psilocybin?
 Both have neurological applications and can contribute to improved regulation of neurotrophic factors.